FindMySchool LogoFindMySchool

 The school day runs from 8:30am to 3:00pm.
 The academy is located on Billet Road, E17 5DP, accessible via public transport from Walthamstow Central station (Victoria and Overground lines) or Blackhorse Road (Victoria line).

 Competition for places.
-With over four applications per place and a last distance of 0.641 miles, families must live close to secure a Year 7 place.
-Check distances carefully before relying on this school as a first choice.
+With strong demand and distance-sensitive allocations, families should check distances carefully before relying on this school as a first choice.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Curriculum implementation gaps.
 The 2022 inspection identified that some subjects have misalignment between planned curriculum and actual delivery.
 While leaders are addressing this, parents should monitor whether their child's subjects show strong implementation.